 My Favorite Change Is Coming!!!

 Perhaps my favorite change is going to be happening in about a week.
-If you read my blog on “Setting Up And Website Building” you would see the picture of me sitting on my reclining chair working on the computer.
 I have wanted a desk/workstation for a long time.
 Guess what?
 It’s coming!!!!
 Everything has been ordered.
 My new (desk) chair will be here on Tuesday or Wednesday and the desk on Friday.
 WooHoo!!!
 I am so excited!!!
 Of course, I purchased it through Amazon and took advantage of the free shipping.
 If you want a sneak peek of what I ordered, you can check it out now.

 Don’t Forget Outside Your RV